kedars/esp-jumpstart-book/docs/en/remotecontrol.rst

 AWS IoT
 -------

-In this section we will connect the device to Amazon’s AWS IoT cloud.
+[sec:aws\_cloud] In this section we will connect the device to Amazon’s AWS IoT cloud.

 Quick Setup
 ~~~~~~~~~~~